Ben-Collett/openboard_wrapper/README.md

-A libary that provides an OOP wraper around the open boad format in dart.
-Primarly intended for ParrotAAC but is avaliable for any one to use.
+A library that provides an OOP wrapper around the open board format in dart.
+Primarily intended for ParrotAAC but is available for anyone to use.